vinc/vinc.cc/src/hardware/computers.html.md

 between 1994 and 1996.
 It was a heavy laptop with a black and white screen.
 It was running MS-DOS 4.0 originally.
 I still have its manual.

 I played Prince of Persia a lot on it.
-It moved to my bedroom at some point and I remember coding games and some TUI things with [QBasic][1]
+It moved to my bedroom when we got the next one.
+I remember coding games and some TUI things with [QBasic][1].

 [1]: https://en.wikipedia.org/wiki/QBasic